-- ♦ In order to reduce transaction costs, modalities and procedures are simplified for small-scale A/R CDM project activities as follows: [CP/2004/10/Ad2, p29 para1] - The requirements for the project design document are reduced; - Baseline methodologies by project type are simplified to reduce the cost of developing a project baseline; - Monitoring plans are simplified, including simplified monitoring requirements, to reduce monitoring costs; - The same operational entity may undertake validation, and verification and certification. - ◆ Small-scale A/R CDM project activities shall be: - exempt from the share of proceeds to be used to assist developing country Parties that are particularly vulnerable to the adverse effects of climate change; - entitled to a reduced level of the non-reimbursable fee for requesting registration and a reduced rate of the share of proceeds to cover administrative expenses of the CDM.
+- In order to reduce transaction costs, modalities and procedures are simplified for small-scale A/R CDM project activities as follows: [CP/2004/10/Ad2, p29 para1] - The requirements for the project design document are reduced; - Baseline methodologies by project type are simplified to reduce the cost of developing a project baseline; - Monitoring plans are simplified, including simplified monitoring requirements, to reduce monitoring costs; - The same operational entity may undertake validation, and verification and certification. - Small-scale A/R CDM project activities shall be: - exempt from the share of proceeds to be used to assist developing country Parties that are particularly vulnerable to the adverse effects of climate change; - entitled to a reduced level of the non-reimbursable fee for requesting registration and a reduced rate of the share of proceeds to cover administrative expenses of the CDM.
 [CP/2004/10/Ad2, p30 para13]

-- ◆ The EB shall develop simplified baseline methodologies, for the following types of small-scale A/R CDM project activities: [CP/2004/10/Ad2, p38 para4] - (a) Grassland to forested land

-- ☞(c) Wetland to forested land - (d) Settlements to forested land - ♦ No monitoring of the baseline is requested. - ♦ If project participants demonstrate that the small-scale A/R CDM project activity does not result in the displacement of activities or people, or does not trigger activities outside the project boundary, that would have been attributable to the small-scale A/R CDM project activity, such that an increase in GHG emissions by sources occurs, a leakage estimation is not required. - In all other cases leakage estimation is required. - The EB shall develop guidelines to estimate leakage.
+- If a small-scale A/R CDM project activity results in net GHG removals by sinks greater than 8,000t of CO2 per year, the excess removals will not be eligible for the issuance of tCERs or ICERS.
+[CDM A/R M&P, p16 para1(i)] - The EB shall develop simplified baseline - methodologies, for the following types of small-scale - A/R CDM project activities: [CP/2004/10/Ad2, p38 para4] - (a) Grassland to forested land - (b) Cropland to forested land - rightarrow (c) Wetland to forested land - (d) Settlements to forested land - ♦ No monitoring of the baseline is requested. - If project participants demonstrate that the smallscale A/R CDM project activity does not result in the displacement of activities or people, or does not trigger activities outside the project boundary, that would have been attributable to the small-scale A/R CDM project activity, such that an increase in GHG emissions by sources occurs, a leakage estimation is not required. - In all other cases leakage estimation is required. - The EB shall develop guidelines to estimate - leakage.
 [CP/2004/10/Ad2, p39 para9]